From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem

-Additionally, Shi et al. \cite{shi2024optimization} develop three detection methods to defend against the JudgeDeceiver attack: Known-Answer Detection, Perplexity Detection (PPL), and Perplexity Windowed Detection (PPL-W).
-Known-Answer Detection identifies injected sequences by comparing target responses with preset correct answers but shows limited effectiveness when the target response also contains injected sequences.
-Perplexity Detection and PPL-W assess the confidence level of the language model in generating the response.
-Anomalies in perplexity scores indicate potential injection attacks.
-PPL-W further improves detection sensitivity and accuracy by applying a sliding window to perform localized perplexity analysis.
-Ai et al. \cite{ai2024defending} present ConvoSentinel, a modular defense pipeline designed to counter conversational social engineering (CSE) attacks initiated by LLMs.
-ConvoSentinel performs detection at both the message and dialogue levels.
-It uses a retrieval-augmented generation (RAG) module to compare messages with a known CSE interaction library to identify malicious intent.
-Compared to multi-shot LLM-based detection methods, ConvoSentinel maintains low computational cost while enhancing detection performance.
-It also adapts to the complexity and variability of multi-turn dialogues, significantly improving the accuracy and robustness of CSE detection.
+Additionally, Shi et al. \cite{shi2024optimization} propose three detection methods to defend against JudgeDeceiver attacks: Known-Answer Detection, Perplexity Detection (PPL), and Perplexity Windowed Detection (PPL-W).
+Known-Answer Detection compares responses to preset answers but struggles with mixed injections.
+Perplexity Detection and PPL-W assess model confidence, with anomalies indicating possible attacks.
+PPL-W improves detection by applying a sliding window for localized perplexity analysis, enhancing sensitivity and accuracy.
+Ai et al. \cite{ai2024defending} introduce ConvoSentinel, a modular defense pipeline for defending against conversational social engineering (CSE) attacks by LLMs.
+It detects attacks at both the message and dialogue levels using a RAG module to compare messages with a CSE interaction library, offering greater efficiency and improved performance compared to multi-shot LLM-based methods.